rki-mf1/2023-SC2-Data-Science/day-sc2-incidence/hands-on_2_run.md

 #### 5.4 Threshold for mutations

-Low-abundance point mutations are filtered out, to avoid the consideration of sequence errors.
+Low-abundance point mutations are filtered out to avoid using sequencing errors as real mutations.
 The cutoff for the amount of mutations at a certain sequence position in the whole dataset is set with:

   ```
   freq_cutoff: 2
   ```

-#### 5.6 Trajectory smoothing parameters
+#### 5.5 Trajectory smoothing parameters
-Before the minimum true incidence is calculated the phi estimates and reported cases can be smoothed to prevent the normalisation by an outlier.
-The smoothing bandwith is set with:
+Before the minimum true incidence is calculated the phi estimates and reported cases can be smoothed to prevent normalisation by an outlier.
+Smoothing bandwith is set with:

   ```
   smoothing_bandwidth_phi: 7
   smoothing_bandwidth_mi: 7
   ```

-#### 5.7 Selecting time period
+#### 5.6 Selecting time period
 Also the time frame to be considered can be optionally set with parameters

 ```